mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "Well.
 I pinned a guy against a wall who wanted to send my jund to space."

-Casra laughed until thi noticed that Kip wasn't.
+Casra laughed until thi noticed that Kipnu wasn't.

 "Oh.
 That... must be a long story."

 "It is."

-Kip felt a sense of longing for Lif and Mel, but then realized he was being too cold.
+Kipnu felt a sense of longing for Liffa and Melna, but then realized he was being too cold.
 "It's a story best told in the light."

 "I see."